Stable homotopy groups of spheres: From dimension 0 to 90: Notation

-\begin{enumerate} \item $C\tau$ represents the cofiber of $\tau: S^{0,-1} \map S^{0,0}$.
-We can also write $S/\tau$ for this $\C$-motivic spectrum, but the latter notation is more cumbersome. \item $\Ext = \Ext_\C$ is the cohomology of the $\C$-motivic Steenrod algebra.
+\begin{itemize} \item \revv{ Because we have completed at $2$, we have a map $\tau: S^{0,-1} \map S^{0,0}$ \cite{HKO11}*{Lemma 25}.
+We write $C\tau$ for its cofiber.} We can also write $S/\tau$ for this $\C$-motivic spectrum, but the latter notation is more cumbersome. \item $\Ext = \Ext_\C$ is the cohomology of the $\C$-motivic Steenrod algebra.
 It is graded in the form $(s,f,w)$, where $s$ is the stem (i.e., the total degree minus the Adams filtration), $f$ is the Adams filtration (i.e., the homological degree), and $w$ is the motivic weight. \item $\Ext_\cl$ is the cohomology of the classical Steenrod algebra.
-It is graded in the form $(s,f)$, where $s$ is the stem (i.e., the total degree minus the Adams filtration), and $f$ is the Adams filtration (i.e., the homological degree). \item $\pi_{*,*}$ is the $2$-completed $\C$-motivic stable homotopy groups. \item $H^*(S; BP)$ is the Adams-Novikov $E_2$-page for the classical sphere spectrum, i.e., $\Ext_{BP_* BP} (BP_*, BP_*)$. \item $H^*(S/2; BP)$ is the Adams-Novikov $E_2$-page for the classical mod $2$ Moore spectrum, i.e., $\Ext_{BP_* BP} (BP_*, BP_*/2)$. \end{enumerate}
+It is graded in the form $(s,f)$, where $s$ is the stem (i.e., the total degree minus the Adams filtration), and $f$ is the Adams filtration (i.e., the homological degree). \item $\pi_{*,*}$ are the $2$-completed $\C$-motivic stable homotopy groups. \item $H^*(S; BP)$ is the Adams-Novikov $E_2$-page for the classical sphere spectrum, i.e., $\Ext_{BP_* BP} (BP_*, BP_*)$. \item $H^*(S/2; BP)$ is the Adams-Novikov $E_2$-page for the classical mod $2$ Moore spectrum, i.e., $\Ext_{BP_* BP} (BP_*, BP_*/2)$. \end{itemize}